pytorch/pytorch/docs/source/notes/cuda.rst

 To economize the memory stashed in private pools, :class:`torch.cuda.graph` and :func:`torch.cuda.make_graphed_callables` optionally allow different captures to share the same private pool.
-A good rule of thumb is, if you know the graphs will always be replayed in the same order they were captured, and never replayed concurrently, it's safe for them to share a private pool.
+It's safe for a set of graphs to share a private pool if you know they'll always be replayed in the same order they were captured, and never be replayed concurrently.

 Sharing memory across captures with torch.cuda.graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~